Similarity between a many-body quantum avalanche model and the ultrametric random matrix model: Indicators of the critical point

 In Figs.~\ref{fig_sp2_toy}(d)-\ref{fig_sp2_toy}(f) we show that a valuable information about the critical point can be obtained by calculating the derivative of the participation entropy, ${\rm d}S_{\rm typ}^{(q)}/{\rm d}\alpha$, and plot it versus $\alpha$.
 This analysis is inspired by the recent results for the Anderson models~\cite{suntajs_prosen_21, suntajs_prosen_23}, which showed that the peak of ${\rm d}S_{\rm typ}^{(q)}/{\rm d}W$ (where $W$ denotes the disorder amplitude) is located very close to the Anderson localization transition in three dimensions~\cite{suntajs_prosen_21}, and it drifts to zero in two dimensions~\cite{suntajs_prosen_23}.
 A similar tendency is also observed in the UM at $J=1$ and $N=1$, shown in Figs.~\ref{fig_sp2_toy}(d)-\ref{fig_sp2_toy}(f).
 Namely, the peak in ${\rm d}S_{\rm typ}^{(q)}/{\rm d}\alpha$ is, for most values of $q$, located very close to the predicted critical point $\alpha=\alpha_{\rm c}$ from Eq.~(\ref{eq:alpha_c}).

 As a technical remark, we calculate the derivatives ${\rm d}S_{\rm typ}^{(q)}/{\rm d}\alpha$ by first interpolating the raw data for $S_{\rm typ}^{(q)}$ with cubic splines using the \url{UnivariateSpline} function from the \url{scipy.interpolate} library.
 Then, using the tools available within the same interpolating function, we also evaluate the first derivatives.
-We use the same procedure also to evaluate the derivatives of the Renyí entanglement entropies in Sec.~\ref{sec:Renyi}.
+We use the same procedure also to evaluate the derivatives of the Rényi entanglement entropies in Sec.~\ref{sec:Renyi}.

 The $q$-dependence of the results in Figs.~\ref{fig_sp2_toy}(d)-\ref{fig_sp2_toy}(f) reveals rich information about the behavior of participation entropies close to the critical point.
 We observe that at $q=2$, see Fig.~\ref{fig_sp2_toy}(f), the peak location coincides with $\alpha=\alpha_{\rm c}$ to extremely high accuracy even in small systems.
 This remarkable property is also observed at higher $q$, see the inset of Fig.~\ref{fig_sp2_toy}(f), while at smaller $q$ this high precision is lost, see the results in Figs.~\ref{fig_sp2_toy}(d)-\ref{fig_sp2_toy}(e).
-In the limit $q \ll 1$, see the inset of Fig.~\ref{fig_sp2_toy}(d), it becomes nearly impossible to detect the critical point since ${\rm d}S_{\rm typ}^{(q)}/{\rm d}\alpha$ exhibits a shoulder in the vicinity of the critical point rather than a sharp peak.
+In the localized regime of the PLRBM (i.e., at $a>1$), it was shown that the generalized IPR at $q<1/2$ may not exhibit localization at arbitrary $a>1$ as a consequence of power-law localization~\cite{mirlin_fyodorov_96,EversMirlin2008}.
+Based on the relationship between the PLRBM and UM discussed in Sec.~\ref{sec:models_um}, we expect similar features to emerge in the UM as well.
+This is consistent with the observation in the inset of Fig.~\ref{fig_sp2_toy}(d), which suggests that at $q\ll 1$ in the UM it becomes nearly impossible to detect the critical point since ${\rm d}S_{\rm typ}^{(q)}/{\rm d}\alpha$ exhibits a shoulder in the vicinity of the critical point rather than a sharp peak.

 While the results in Fig.~\ref{fig_sp2_toy} were obtained for the UM at $N=1$, in Fig.~\ref{fig_sp1_toy} of Appendix~\ref{sec:appendix_Sp} we also show the results (at $q=2$) for other values of $N$.
 We observe that the finite-size effects scale most favorably at $N=1$, i.e., at this value of $N$ the peak of ${\rm d}S_{\rm typ}^{(q)}/{\rm d}\alpha$ emerges almost exactly at $\alpha=\alpha_{\rm c}$ already in small systems of $N+L=11$ spin-1/2 particles.
 We hence consider the UM at $N=1$ as the model that is best suited for the analysis of the critical behavior in finite systems, and we only study the $N=1$ case further on.